-- · Get to know your recognised and w

 - Show your apprec

 - · Incorporate positi

 - Listen closely to y they need.

+- Be fair and consist

-- Providing Quality Feedback: A Good Practice Guide contains information about giving and receiving feedback. - Manager as Coach: A Good Practice Guide contains information about the elements and benefits of coaching - Motivation and Reward @ UniSA: A Good Practice Guide for Supervisors provides an overview of key motivation theories, tips on application in the workplace, including current UniSA reward and recognition mechanisms. - Contact your local PTC Business Partner. - · A variety of rewards (voi where appropriate to recognise performance excellence. - · Make sure others are aware of your staff successes by nominating them for appropriate award.
+- Providing Quality Feedback: A Good Practice Guide contains information about giving and receiving feedback. - Manager as Coach: A Good Practice Guide contains information about the elements and benefits of coaching - Motivation and Reward @ UniSA: A Good Practice Guide for Supervisors provides an overview of key motivation theories, tips on application in the workplace, including current UniSA reward and recognition mechanisms. - Contact your local Human Resources team - · A variety of rewards (vi where appropriate to recognise performance excellence. - · Make sure others are aware of your staff successes by nominating them for appropriate award.

-Enhancing the Workplace...
+Enhancing the workplace...